-Elaine Hanzak is an inspirational speaker on overcoming loss.
-She uses her life experiences of puerperal psychosis (the most severe form of “postnatal depression”) and bereavement to demonstrate how it is possible to smile again after life has thrown us challenges!
+Elaine Hanzak (now Coote) is an inspirational speaker on overcoming loss.
+She uses her life experiences of puerperal psychosis (a severe form of “postnatal illness”) and bereavement to demonstrate how it is possible to smile again after life has thrown us challenges!

 Elaine advises and speaks to audiences who are looking for ways to improve their lives; to health professionals, mothers and family support groups plus at corporate events.
 Elaine delivers keynote presentations on overcoming loss, postnatal illness and mental health issues drawing from a raft of informative case studies, personal experiences and anecdotal information passed on to her via this website and her public speaking engagements.